Biden's tough sell in Pennsylvania: green energy to union workers

 Ali Zaidi, Biden's national climate adviser, says the president is pushing to make sure unions are part of the energy transition, and to get unions and companies working together.

-Unions will benefit from an expanded power grid, a boom in manufacturing from clean energy supply chains and new industries like hydrogen, Zaidi said, noting Danish renewable energy group Ørsted's partnership North America's Building Trades Unions.
+Unions will benefit from an expanded power grid, a boom in manufacturing from clean energy supply chains and new industries like hydrogen, Zaidi said, noting Danish renewable energy group Ørsted's recent partnershipwith North America's Building Trades Unions.

-Pat Eiding, long-time president and current treasurer of Philadelphia AFL-CIO Council, said a rash of refinery closures in the region over the past two decades crushed some local unions.
-Many of those laid off workers struggled to find similar paying jobs and he fears the same for any worker hurt by the energy transition.
+Biden's union push comes as business and labor are divided over who will benefit from the changing economy, the Screen Actors Guild is on strike and the Auto Workers are bracing for a possible labor shortages unless there are new union protections for EV battery plants.

 Eiding also believes the green economy will struggle to replicate the employment from refineries and power plants, which require 24-hour, 365-day staffing and significant annual maintenance.